MubashirWaheed/Inventory-Application/README.md

 ### Inventory project

-Created this project to understand how MVC(model, view and controller) apatteren works and deployed it on heroku.
+Created this project to understand how MVC (model, view and controller) patteren works and deployed it on heroku.

 #### Technologies used